 Finding and Submitting Forms

-All materials to be considered by the College Curriculum Committee must be submitted to the College Office at least fourteen (14) days prior to the monthly meetings.
-Submit the original proposal electronically to Jan English-Lueck.
+All materials to be considered by the College Curriculum Committee must be submitted to the College Office at least ten (10) days prior to the monthly meetings.
+Submit the original proposal electronically to Ron Rogers.

 New Course Proposals

 New course proposals must comprise the materials enumerated below.
-The University requires that all curriculum forms be submitted electronically.
-For College review, it is useful to give the Dean's office both electronic and hard copy of these materials:
+The University requires that all curriculum forms be submitted electronically:

 - For permanent course proposals only, a statement explaining how the proposed course fits into the department's curriculum, the reasons it is being submitted at this time, and an analysis of possible areas of overlap or duplication with other courses or programs.

-- A green sheet that follows all Academic Senate guidelines and Senate policies on accessibility.
+- A Syllabi, using the Accessible Template.
 This should be sufficiently detailed to allow the committee to gain a sense of what is going to happen week by week during the semester.
-The green sheet should describe the course objectives and how the instructor will assess the students' progress in achieving them.
+The green sheet should describe the course objectives and how the instructor will assess the students’ progress in achieving them.
 Weekly readings, grading methods, course description, and assignments should be addressed.